nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 ## XC Functionals Summary

+Table: Available Exchange (X) and Correlation (C) functionals.
+GGA is the Generalized Gradient Approximation, and Meta refers to Meta-GGAs.
+The column 2nd refers to second derivatives of the energy with respect to nuclear position.

 | Keyword     | X  | C  | GGA | Meta | Hybr. | 2nd | Ref.   |
 |-------------|----|----|-----|------|-------|-----|--------|
 | slater      | *  |    |     |      |       | Y   |  [^1]   |